 - The newly appointed director must file their consent to act as a director and make necessary disclosures with the relevant regulatory authority.

-2. Appointment by Board of Directors
+2. Appointment by the Board of Directors

 3. Appointment by Government or Regulatory Authorities